-Most women, at some point in their lives, will experience issues due to changing hormones.
+Most women, at some point in their lives, will experience issues due to changing hormones, in other words the hormone havoc almost all of us have experienced.
 For we Fibro Fighting gals, or for anyone struggling with chronic symptoms, those changes can topple the already precarious nature of our health like a jittery house of cards.
 When you’re already all too familiar with never feeling quite well, it can be tough to know if that pain and discomfort is coming from hormonal imbalance, or if it’s just the usual wacky symptom-of-the-day.

 To find out, ask yourself these questions: Are you having symptoms, especially new or worsening ones, that include hot flashes and sweating, difficulty sleeping, inability to lose weight regardless of what you eat, irritability, skin rashes or acne, excessive hair loss (including lashes and brows), menstrual irregularities (heavier or lighter, shorter or longer cycle, more PMS type symptoms etc.)?
 Finally, are you between 35 and 55?

 If you checked off a lot of yes answers above, imbalanced hormones are probably wreaking havoc.
 Here are some suggestions:

 See a naturopathic physician or functional medicine doctor, preferably one who specializes in bioidentical hormone balancing.